- 1 1. How to Calculate Square Roots in C: Overview and the Basic sqrt Function

 return 0;

-Handling Negative Numbers
+Handling Negative Numbers and Important Notes

-function is not defined for negative numbers, and passing one as an argument will result in an error.
-Therefore, you must check whether the input is negative.
-If you need the square root of a negative number, use the csqrt
+The sqrt function is not defined for negative arguments, so passing a negative number will cause an error.
+Therefore you need to include logic to check whether the input value is negative.
+If you need to compute square roots of negative numbers (complex numbers), use the csqrt function from the complex.h library.

-3. Applications: Various Use Cases for Square Root Calculations
+3. Applications: Various Use-Cases for Square Root Calculations

 Calculating Euclidean Distance